NordicHPC/sonar/doc/NEW-FORMAT.md

 Requested resources.
 If present, this comes from scontrol's ReqTRES field.
 See DecodeSlurmTRES() in decode_jobs.go in this directory for encoding details.

+We are most often interested in GPU resources, as other resources are represented in other ways.
+GPU resources are subfields tagged as "gres/gpu=*" for "any gpu" and "gres/gpu:model=n" for specific GPU model names.

+Memory sizes in the TRES may be encoded with a suffix K, M, G, T, or P representing (as far as is known) 2^10, 20^20, 2^30, 2^40, and 2^50 bytes.

 scontrol: `ReqTRES`

 Note that it's been observed that scontrol produces the items in this field in a surprising